-The unit of account for run of mines (ROM) costs are tonnes of ore whereas the unit of account for post-ROM costs are recoverable MTUs of WO3.
+The unit of account for the ROM costs are tonnes of ore whereas the unit of account for post-ROM costs are recoverable MTUs of WO3.
 Rights and concessions are depleted on the unit-of-production basis over the total reserves of the relevant area.
-The unit-of-production rate for the depreciation/amortization of mine development costs takes into account expenditures incurred to date, together with sanctioned future development expenditures.
+The unit-of-production rate for the depreciation/amortization of mine development costs takes into account expenditures incurred to date.

-Other plant and equipment such as mobile mine equipment is generally depreciated on a straight-line basis over their estimated useful lives of 3 to 7 years, commencing from the time the asset is ready for use.
+Other plant and equipment such as mobile mine equipment is generally depreciated on a straightline basis over their estimated useful lives of 3 to 7 years, commencing from the time the asset is ready for use.
 Leasehold improvements are amortized over the shorter of either the unexpired period of the lease or the estimated useful lives of the improvements.